AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 The reactor has been slightly lifted off the lab bench so a camera can be placed below and record the water movement at the opening of the influent tube.
 In doing so, the team observed the formation of preferential pathways through the tapioca layer.
 Preferential pathways occur when incoming wastewater forms a tunnel through the sludge blanket and shoots through the tunnel instead of distributing evenly throughout the sludge blanket.
 As a result of preferential pathways, wastewater only gets contact with a very small portion of the surface area of the sludge blanket and hydraulic retention time is decreased, so the wastewater is not adequately cleaned.
 The testing showed the formation of preferential pathways along the walls of the reactor and along the influent tube, which can be seen in the tapioca — only portions of which made contact with the dye.

+[**CEO: add a caption to the figure to better show why this image is included.
+As it is now, it simply shows what the experiment looked like but without explanation of what the reader should be getting from it**]

 [RESOLVED-AG-Can you provide some diagrams to illustrate the results you have?
 And when comparing the properly functioning UASB reactor and the result you have, can you also explain more about it and the possible reasons?
 You can also separate results from analysis.]

 ## Design Modifications

 With the help of Monroe, the team decided to find a new substance to model our sludge blanket.
 While tapioca has a similar consistency to sludge, it degrades much too quickly to be a feasible testing substitute.
 Chia seeds and other grains will be tested as a possible replacement.
-The team has also started setting up a photometer, which will be used for future tests.
+The team has also started setting up a photometer, which will be used for future tests. [**CEO: mention briefly how the photometer will be used**]

 Modifications were also made to the influent system.
 Instead of one large opening for wastewater to flow out the influent pipe, the team has capped this opening and drilled 4 holes near the bottom of the point, guessing that influent wastewater will now be forced to spread out, thereby decreasing the likelihood of preferential paths from forming.